top of page

 - Matt Maher

 Where would we be without the grace of God?
-The answer is scary to think about...
-However, I feel as though it can be easy to downplay this grace.
-Or even worse: take God’s grace for granted.
+Honestly, the answer is a little scary to sit with.
+And yet, I think it can be easy to downplay that grace.
+Or maybe even worse, to slowly take it for granted.
+Grace can become something we assume, instead of something that continually humbles us.

-As a closing thought about the grace of God, I’m reminded of the words of Levi the Poet:
+I’m often reminded of these words from Levi the Poet:

 “I am convinced that the grace of God is as unfathomable as the space that the seas of love would spill into as they pour forth and cover all of my shame.”